 - Indian foods such as dals, curries without rice, aloo gobi, etc. without naan bread

-There’s no doubt that the Slow Carb Diet can bring about some impressive results.
+There’s no doubt that you can get some impressive results.
 These are some of the benefits:

 - A protein-rich breakfast can help enhance weight loss